Rhardin378/BlendIntel-Core/README.md

 **Built with ❤️ for nutrition-conscious smoothie lovers**

-_Combining the power of RAG, voice AI, and thoughtful UX design to make healthy choices effortless._
+_Combining the power of RAG, semantic search, and thoughtful UX design to make healthy choices effortless._